-First, the good news: 90% of plantar fasciitis cases can be successfully resolved with simple, at-home treatments.
+First, the good news: 90% of plantar fasciitis cases can be successfully resolved with simple, conservative treatments.

 What’s the bad news?
 The longer plantar fasciitis goes unaddressed, the longer the healing process takes and the more potential complications that may arise.
-Not allowing your arch enough rest time after an injury, continuing to participate in high-impact activities without proper footwear or support, and failing to follow through with at-home treatments are the most common ways plantar fasciitis persists and gets worse.
+Not allowing your arch enough rest time after a foot injury, working a job that requires a lot of time on your feet, participating in high-impact activities without proper footwear or support, and failing to follow through with at-home treatments after symptoms develop are the most common ways plantar fasciitis persists and gets worse.

-Over time, if plantar fasciitis is left untreated, the inflammation and stress to the plantar fascia can result in small tears.
-You may not be aware of the moment these small tears appear, however you will notice your pain level worsen gradually.
+Over time, if plantar fasciitis is left untreated, the inflammation and stress to the plantar fascia can result in small tears in the fascia (sometimes called “micro-injuries”).
+You may not be aware of the exact moment that each small tear appears, however you will notice your pain level gradually worsen.
 If these tears are left unaddressed, they may grow in size and number, and make the plantar fascia more vulnerable to rupture and debilitation.

-Plantar rupture can occur if plantar fasciitis is not addressed, and an individual continues to participate in activities that place a great deal of impact on the plantar fascia.
-These activities could include jogging, sports, or even standing for long periods of time in ill-fitting footwear.
+Plantar rupture can happen if plantar fasciitis is not addressed, but an individual continues to participate in activities that place a great deal of impact on the plantar fascia.
+These activities might include jogging, sports, or even standing for long periods of time in ill-fitting footwear.